dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/Tsunami-HySEA/container.md

 Alternatively, the image can be found on Leonardo in the shared directory `/leonardo_work/DTGEO_T1_2/images` with the name `dt-geo_t-hysea_x86_64_openmpi_4.1.4_cuda_11.8_v_dt-geo.sif`.

-Note that this image was created with specific version of openmpi (4.1.4) and cuda (11.8) to match what is available on Leonardo.
+Note that this image was created with specific versions of openmpi (4.1.4) and cuda (11.8) to match what is available on Leonardo.
 If you want to use different versions or use the image in a HPC cluster with a different architecture, then you need to create a new image.

 ## **2. Create and activate the Spack environment**
  Now we need to create a Spack environment with openmpi@4.1.4 and cuda@11.8.
 If you already have created a Spack environment to run HysEA on Leonardo outside a container, then you can simply activate that environment and move to the next point.
 If you don't have a Spack environment yet, you can either use an existing one, following the instructions in section 1 [here](leonardo.md) or create a new one.